nnyazdani92/machine_learning_portfolio/README.md

 - Tabular regression using a novel NN architecture where instead of using matrices as weights we use wave functions to encode information (inspired by quantum mechanics)

+- Time series forecasting of temperature using an LSTM with extensive EDA

 - A multi-modal approach for valuing Diamonds, leveraging  images of the diamond alongside tabular features

 - DCGAN implementation that generates Anime faces!